mastahslayah/Kissanime-Downloader/README.md

 # Kissanime-Downloader
 Mandatory: Kissanime account (you can make a throwaway if you would like) as the program requires it.
+As well as Chrome, and .Net framework (the version I did it with as 4.5.2)

 Note: Several things are on the TODO list, however it still works in its current state.